 Kaveh is a practising filmmaker with a focus on documentaries and essay films.
-His most recent feature-length film, Triumph (2021), is an essay documentary about the contrasting narratives of the contemporary history of Iran since the 1979 Revolution.
+His most recent feature-length film, Triumph (2022), is an essay documentary about the contrasting narratives of the contemporary history of Iran since the 1979 Revolution.
 Apart from his own films, he has worked on numerous other projects as cinematographer and editor.
-His works have been screened in many film festivals and exhibitions worldwide, such as the Venice Biennale, Havana International Film Festival, and London East End Film Festival.
-He is also the former director of programming for the London Kurdish Film Festival and has acted as the Jury President for the documentary category of the Global Kurdish Film Festival 2021.
+His works have been screened in many film festivals and exhibitions worldwide, such as the Venice Biennale, Havana International Film Festival, London East End Film Festival, and FIGRA International Film Festival, and at venues such as London's Frontline Club and Paris' Cinéma La Clef.
+He is a founding member of the Association of Iranian Film and Theatre Artists Abroad and the former director of programming for the London Kurdish Film Festival (2019-2020).
+He has also acted as the Jury President for the documentary category of the Global Kurdish Film Festival 2021.